khoirulmuzakka/FuncCraft/README.md

 - `examples/`: optional examples; Minion-dependent examples are built only when `BUILD_EXAMPLES=ON`.
 See `examples/main_minimize.cpp` for an end-to-end example that minimizes functions from a generated benchmark suite.
-- `docs/`: paper source and plotting scripts.
+- `docs/`: Sphinx/Read the Docs-style documentation source and build scripts.

 ## Public C++ API